 Every time you donate blood, platelets, or plasma and mention "Donate for tacos," you will get a free taco from Trail Break in White River Junction.
 In addition, the Blood Donor Program will also donate a meal to the Trail Break community board for a community member in need.

 Donating whole blood, platelets, or plasma

 Thank you for considering donating blood, platelets, or plasma.
 The Blood Donor Program is incredibly grateful for your willingness to help patients in our local communities.
-In accordance with COVID-19 response efforts, we are currently accepting a limited number of daily appointments.
-Please call 603-653-3775 to schedule an appointment.
-You can also schedule online.
+Please call 603-653-3775 to schedule an appointment, or schedule online.

 Please review the blood, platelet, and plasma pre-screening criteria

 Please use the following pre-screening criteria prior to scheduling your appointment.
 If your answer to any of the following questions changes between now and your appointment date, please cancel your appointment.
 Please note that the following pre-screening criteria do not apply to convalescent plasma donors.